 Conclusion

-The Old Man of Storr walk offers dramatic views, unusual rock shapes, and a real sense of progress as you climb.
-You now know it can take a little over an hour to two and a half hours, parking costs six to seven pounds, and sturdy boots plus rain gear are important in Scotland’s quick-changing weather.
+You now know it takes one to two and a half hours, parking costs six to seven pounds, and sturdy boots plus rain gear are essential in Scotland’s quick-changing weather.

 Frequently Asked Questions